remotestorage/armadietto/notes/modular-server.md

 Armadietto can't send invitations itself yet; an admin must send the invitation manually, using their own account.
 The Armadietto user interface allows you to send the invite via the system share functionality, or copy and paste from the user interface.
 You can send the invite by any means; it's not required that you use the contact info in the Contact URL.
-For example, you could send an invite to a person in the same room, using AirDrop or Nearby Share.
+For example, you could send an invite to a person in the same room, using AirDrop or Nearby Share, or save the invite in a file drop.

 If `allow_signup` is set in the configuration file, anyone can *request* an invite.
 Admins can list these requests and grant them.
+There is no notification of new requests for invites yet.

 Changing the Contact URL of a user (not implemented yet) will *invalidate all of their passkeys*.

 In place of password reset functionality, you re-invite the user.
 An invite for an existing account will allow a user to create a passkey for a device or browser where no passkey exists.
+A logged-in user can re-invite themselves.
 Issuing an invite **does not invalidate** any existing passkeys.
-In general, a user will need one invite for each ecosystem (Apple, Google, Microsoft, FIDO hardware key, etc.) they use.
+Typically, a user will need one invite for each ecosystem (Apple, Google, Microsoft, FIDO hardware key, etc.) they use.
+If the ecosystem backs up passkeys to the cloud, a user may not need to generate a new passkey for a new device.

 If a user has valid passkeys for more than one account, the selected passkey will determine which account the user is logged in to.